jkeefe/workshops/module-build-a-chatbot/README.md

 ## Introduction

-- We're going to make an "Ask me Anything" bot
-- Could be about your project, something you know a lot about, or you
+- We're going to make an "Ask me Anything" bot.
+Think about what you might make a bot to answer about.
+It should be something you know well.
+Could be about your project, the project's topic, your company, your favorite book, your favorite place, or you
-- Since we're going to be playing with this information, and it could become public, no secret stuff
+- Your bot will eventually become public, so no secret stuff
-- I'll show you how to add it to facebook ... in a bit
+- I'll show you how to get it running on Facebook ... in a bit

 ## The Bot Engine

-- Facebook is only the interface
+- Facebook is only the interface.
+The bot is built in a bot engine.
 - There are LOTS of bot engines out there
 - (See the post on our Quartz [bot blog](https://bots.qz.com) for a bunch of them.)
 - We're going to use [Dexter](https://rundexter.com)
 - Made for writers.
-(Point-and-click isn't.)
+(Point-and-click systems aren't.)
 - Go there and make an account
     - Click "Make your first bot" button (or something similar)
     - Enter your email